7 Ways to Practice Mindfulness and What it Can Do For You

 - Lower stress

-• Balance emotions
+- Balance emotions

-• Reduce anxiety and the symptoms of anxiety disorders
+- Reduce anxiety and the symptoms of anxiety disorders

-• Improve sleep
+- Improve sleep

-• Lower blood pressure
+- Lower blood pressure

-• Reduce chronic pain
+- Reduce chronic pain

-• Treat depression
+- Treat depression

 - Prevent signs of aging

-• Improve brain function
+- Improve brain function

-• Break bad habits
+- Break bad habits

-• Combat addictions
+- Combat addictions

-• Promote a more fulfilling and happier life
+- Promote a more fulfilling and happier life

 1. Pause before you act

-Pause and notice how your body feels before you begin the work day, or take a moment to just sit without any outside distractions or sounds.
+Pause and notice how your body feels before you begin the workday, or take a moment to sit without any outside distractions or sounds.
 These little moments of pause can do your mind some good in this fast-paced world.

 2. Observe your breathing

 If you are feeling overwhelmed, give yourself five minutes to do this exercise: sit or stand in a comfortable position, close your eyes, then place your hand on your stomach.
-Slowly inhale through your nose, focusing your breath in your abdominal muscles.
+Slowly inhale through your nose, focusing your breath on your abdominal muscles.

 3. Sense those sensations

-Whether you are eating breakfast, driving in the rain, or walking past a lilac bush, use these moments to focus in on your five senses.
-Savor the sweet taste of the syrup on your pancakes, listen to the pitter patter of raindrops on your windshield, and take in that fresh smell of spring.
+Whether you are eating breakfast, driving in the rain, or walking past a lilac bush, use these moments to focus on your five senses.
+Savor the sweet taste of the syrup on your pancakes, listen to the pitter-patter of raindrops on your windshield, and take in that fresh smell of spring.

 4. Make mediocre tasks mindful

 Smell the dish soap, pay attention to how your body relaxes under the warm water, listen to the birds chirping while you walk the dog.
-Instead of going about life automatically like a robot, make your day meaningful.
+Instead of going about life automatically like a robot, make your day and each task meaningful.

 5. Be present with others

-Notice their eye color, the sound of their voice, and the way they express themselves!
+Notice their eye color, the sound of their voice, and the way they express themselves.
 Do they talk with their hands?
 Do they smile a lot?
-We often hear what people are saying, but we aren’t completely present with them.
+You may often hear what people are saying, but aren’t completely present with them.
 Try it and see how much deeper of a connection you feel to them.